 A good example of this is ‘The Incredible Burt Wonderstone’, a film that has a lot of good elements and potential (and does have some occasional laughs), but overall just doesn’t work.

 The film begins in 1982 showing how young Burt Wonderstone developed his love of magic and met Anton Marvelton, forming a magic act.
 The film flashes forward to the present (now played by Steve Carell & Steve Buscemi) where they are highly successful Vegas stage magicians.
 But they’ve jaded and complacent (especially Burt) and challenged by radical street magician Steve Gray (Jim Carrey) they break up and Burt’s life spirals out of control.
 Can he get back to the top?

 As well the plot is a tedious mix of unbelievable and contrived events to get to its predictable conclusion.
-For example towards the latter stages of the film Burt appears at a child’s birthday party (that of his former boss) to do a magic show and for no good reason Steve Gray is an attendee, only so the a confrontation between the two can occur and the film can wheeze it’s way another step towards its conclusion.
+For example towards the latter stages of the film Burt appears at a child’s birthday party (that of his former boss) to do a magic show and for no good reason Steve Gray is an attendee, only so a confrontation between the pair can occur and the film can wheeze its way another step towards its conclusion.

 The problem with the film’s tone are reflected in Carell’s performance as Burt.
 In the first half he portrays (reasonably amusingly) Burt as thoroughly narcissistic, jaded, sexist and obnoxious.
 And after a brief period of introspection, in the second half of the film Burt becomes considerate, thoughtful and well-meaning (more or less the stock Carell type).
 One can understand the character going through a character change but it’s done in such a perfunctory, lazy manner it distances one’s interest in the film.